NekoNekoBeam/Delta-X-Setup/README.md

-You want to get the script that can dupe you some pets OR will give you any pet you want?
-Dont worry, because i will help you with the download AND with using the script.
-Hope this tutorial helps you.
-(you will already need to have some pets (any) in your inventory for it to work)
+This is a tutorial for Delta X install for everyone who wanted it and still doesn't know how to download it.

-Firstly, download Delta X (Delta Executer).
-You can install it on this site: https://delta-executor.com/ (you also can use any other executers, but i used it with Delta).
-Put the link in the search tab on any browser, it works anywhere (or just click on it) Choose your device.
+Firstly, Download Delta X (Delta Executer) setup.
+You can install it on this site: https://delta-executor.com/ Put the link in the search tab on any browser, it works anywhere (or just click on it) Choose your device.
 It can be Android, IOS, Windows.
 Use the tutorial to download it (for your device).

-(in this part, i will show a tutroial for a Android device, because i tried it at android, and it worked).
+(in this part, i will show a tutroial for a Android device, because i tried it at android, and it worked for me).
-After you downloaded the APK file, you need to delete your original roblox, if you dont delete the original roblox, it will not load properly and it will not work.
+After you downloaded the APK file, you need to delete your original roblox, if you dont delete the original roblox, it will not work.
 Open the APK file, and the installation of modified roblox will be completed.
 Open modified roblox, and use your account to login back. (dont worry, no need to use an alt, because it will not do anything bad to the account).
 Join any server in any game.
 The menu of the executor will appear on the screen automatically.